-Ed Sheeran To Drop New Music This Friday, Much To His Fan’s Delight
+Ed Sheeran To Drop New Music This Friday, Much To His Fans’ Delight

 Ed Sheeran is back, ladies and gentleman.
 After a year-long break from the spotlight, the talented singer-songwriter is once again ready to grace the world with his artistry.
-Sheeran announced the good news today with a short video posted to his Facebook, Twitter and Instagram accounts, simply captioned “Hello 2017.”
+Sheeran announced the good news today with a short video posted to his Facebook, Twitter, and Instagram accounts, simply captioned “Hello 2017.”

 Instead of audibly announcing his plans, the 23-year-old took a more creative approach.
 Sitting on a sofa, donning glasses and a small smirk, Sheeran announced his plans with a handwritten sign that read “New music coming Friday!”